 For our wrap style of framing canvas, the photo is taken over the edges of the frame and wrapped over the sides.
 This means that some of your original photography is on the sides of the frame, rather than the front.
 Your picture continuing over the sides gives a lovely visual effect.

 Wrapping is a perfect method for pictures that have additional background or items on the edges of your photo that are not part of the main focal point of the composition.
 However if your main feature is coming close to the sides of the frame when you view the proof, we would recommend choosing the mirror option.

 Plain canvas on frame sides

+This method of canvas framing retains your entire artwork or picture on the front of the frame.
 Your photo is taken just to the edge of the frame and wrapped over the curvature of the frame edge for just a couple of millimetres.
-This results in the canvas print being aesthetically pleasing when viewed from the front whilst still retaining the clarity provided by plain canvas on the sides.
+This results in the canvas print being aesthetically pleasing when viewed from the front whilst still retaining the clarity provided by plain canvas around the edges.

 We hope that you will be happy with your unique, custom produced wall art!